By Any Other Name: Plot

-Kirk and Spock decide to try to adapt McCoy's neural scanning equipment into a countermeasure to the Kelvans' paralysis field.
-As a pretext for beaming back to the ship, Spock feigns illness by placing himself into a deep trance.
-The Kelvans transport the rest of the landing party and themselves to the ship shortly afterwards.
+Kirk and Spock decide to adapt McCoy's neural scanning equipment into a countermeasure against the Kelvans' paralysis field.
+As a pretext for beaming back to the ship, Spock feigns illness by entering a deep trance.
+The Kelvans transport the rest of the landing party and themselves to the ship shortly afterward.

-Spock determines that there is no hope of penetrating the paralysis field projector's casing.
-Instead, he has Scott rig the matter/antimatter system to explode on contact with the barrier if Kirk so orders.
-Kirk opts not to.
+Spock concludes that penetrating the paralysis field projector's casing is impossible.
+Instead, he has Scott rig the matter/antimatter system to explode upon contact with the galactic barrier if Kirk gives the order, though Kirk chooses not to activate it.

-Once the ship has crossed the galactic barrier, the Kelvans reduce all personnel except Kirk, Scott, Spock, and McCoy into chalk-like blocks.
-Spock remembers more from his mental contact with Kelinda and reveals that the Kelvans in their natural form have very weak senses and emotions, but in their present form they are having human reactions.
+Once the ship crosses the galactic barrier, the Kelvans reduce ("neutralize") all personnel except Kirk, Scott, Spock, and McCoy into spongy cuboctahedral blocks of a chalk-like substance.
+Spock recalls more from his mental contact with Kelinda and reveals that, in their natural form, the Kelvans have very weak senses and emotions, but in their present form, they exhibit human reactions.
 Kirk decides to use their inexperience with physical and emotional stimuli against them.

-Scott introduces the Kelvan engineer Tomar to alcoholic beverages, McCoy injects Hanar with a "supplement" that is actually a stimulant, and Kirk begins a flirtation with Kelinda, provoking feelings of jealousy in Rojan.
-Kirk is eventually able to goad Rojan into attacking him, and, in the course of the fight, points out that Rojan is behaving like a human and that his descendants who reach the Andromeda Galaxy will be alien inferiors in the eyes of the Kelvans.
-Realizing Kirk is correct, Rojan relinquishes control of the ship to Kirk, who then gives the order to return "home" to our galaxy.
+Scott introduces the Kelvan engineer Tomar to the alcoholic beverages such as Saurian Brandy, something "green" from Ganymede and finally "very very very old scotch", McCoy injects Hanar with a "supplement" for Anemia that is actually a stimulant, and Kirk begins a flirtation with Kelinda, provoking jealousy in Rojan.
+Kirk is eventually able to goad Rojan after "apologizing" to Kelinda again into attacking him, and, in the course of the fight, points out that Rojan is behaving like a human and that his descendants who reach the Andromeda Galaxy will be alien inferiors in the eyes of the Kelvans.
+Realizing Kirk is correct, Rojan relinquishes control of the ship to Kirk, who then gives the order to return "home" to our galaxy while sending a "robot ship" to Kelva with a Federation proposal.
 The world on which Rojan and his people were marooned is suggested as their new home.